-Because I place a premium on peace of mind, I’m strongly considering converting at least a portion of my $1 million term life insurance policy into a permanent life policy before it runs out in 2023.
+Because I place a premium on peace of mind, I'm strongly considering converting at least a portion of my $1 million term life insurance policy into a permanent life policy before it runs out.
 It feels good being able to lock in my Preferred Plus rating from 2013 since I inaccurately forecasted my future.

 My Benefit Growth Chart